Some Examples

 Protocol Definition

-• Data section is a JSON string
+• The data part is a Json string

-Sample Data Packet
+Sample Packet

 ****{"type":"message","content":"hello all"}